grajat90/speech-data-entry/README.md

 # VOICE RECOGNITION BASED DATA ENTRY SCRIPT

-### I debeloped this script as a project for a local business that required large amounts of data entry and would hire special people for it.
+### I developed this script as a project for a local business that required large amounts of data entry and would hire special people for it.
 This script solved their problems and reduced the cost of labour.

 ### This project aims to solve the following problems:
 - Fatigue of long hours of data entry